Gallery-of-Kaeon/Philosophers-Stone/README.md

 <h1 align="center">Philosopher's Stone</h1>

-The Philosopher's Stone is an object upon which a software architecture called the Philosopher's Atlas is composed.
-The Philosopher's Atlas allows for greater fault tolerance and modularity in sofware development.
+The Philosopher's Stone is a method for constructing an intranet like system within the architecture of an application using a directed graph in which any variable or module may act as a node.
+Said graph is referred to as a philosopher's atlas.

 <h2 align="center">Contents of this Repository</h2>